 If you're new to poker, hearing "big blind" may bring to mind a big man who can't see.
 But now that you've come here, you need not worry.
 This page will help you get into the grove by learning about Poker betting basics.
 Before a hand is even dealt, players put money in the pot.
 This way, each player has something at stake in the game before the first card is dealt.
 This is done through Blinds.
+Blinds are forced bets where the player to the left of the dealer posts small blind and the next player places big blind and the betting begins.

 Blinds are a way to start the action rolling is by making players put in a forced bet, called a “blind” before the deal.
 It's called a blind because you haven't seen a card when you put in this bet; you're going in without watching, or blind.
 The two players to the left of the dealer pay the blinds.
 There are two blinds in Hold’em - a small blind and a big blind.
 The player directly to the left of the dealer puts small blind.
 The big blind is placed by the player to the left of the small blind.
 The minimum raise in a betting round equals the big blind.
 Therefore the size of the blinds will dictate the stakes of the game.
 In certain formats of the poker game, all players may have to put in an 'Ante' in addition to the blinds.